cuhk-fba-server/DOT-server-guide/R_guide.md

 ### **3. Install Libraries**

 Installing packages directly from a Jupyter notebook using `install.packages()` may result in errors such as:

 ![R-Lib-Installation-Error](./img/R_install_error.png)

 To install packages not available in the shared library pool, use the terminal.
 R will prompt you to create a personal user library folder if one doesn't already exist.
-Make sure to activate the correct environment before proceeding.
+Make sure to activate the correct environment (`r_env`) before proceeding.

 ```shell
 # One-liner installation